• Skip to main content

 Chicken and potato stew in bowl with vegetables and parsley.

-Stews are some of the easiest one-pot dishes I can think of and this chicken potato stew is no exception.
+This winter stew is deliciously warming and satisfying, perfect on a chilly night.
+It's also low in fat, packed with vegetables and super nutritious.
 Apart from peeling a few vegetables all this dish requires is to assemble the ingredients in a pot, then let the mixture simmer and turn into a stew.
 You’ll have a steaming, delicious dish cooked from scratch on the table in under 45 minutes!

 Ingredients for making chicken stew with potatoes displayed in individual dishes.